elunna/nerfhack-changelog/README.md

 * Levitation boots have been removed and replaced with flying boots.
 * gauntlets of dexterity grant +1 to-hit whilst using bows (Evil)
 * gauntlets of fumbling grant -9 to-hit penalty whilst using bows (Evil)
+* oilskin cloaks let you slip effortlessly out of web traps.
 * increased weight of dwarvish and elven mithril coats to 200 aum
 * increased weight of dragon scales and scale mail to 80 aum
 * mummy wrappings always generate rotted